samuel-walters/Cloud-computing-with-AWS/README.md

 * Flexibility through Scalability

 Predicting future traffic is difficult, especially when unforeseen events can arise such as a pandemic.
 As people were locked inside for months on end, internet usage increased and the traffic websites received increased significantly.
-But cloud computing is flexible, and it can meet unpredictable events because it offers its users the ability to increase or decrease IT resources as needed to meet changing demand.
+But cloud computing is flexible, and it can meet the challenges posed by unpredictable events because it offers its users the ability to increase or decrease IT resources as needed to meet changing demand.

 * Reliability

 Cloud computing makes data backup, disaster recovery and business continuity easier and less expensive because data can be mirrored at multiple redundant sites on the cloud provider’s network.
-In AWS, for example, there exist different regions which are physical locations around the world where Amazon cluster data centers.
+In AWS, for example, there exist different regions which are physical locations around the world where Amazon clusters data centers.
 Each group of logical data centers is called an Availability Zone (AZ), and each AWS Region consists of multiple, isolated, and physically separate AZs within a geographic area.
-That way, even if something disastrous happens to one AZ, such as a natural disaster like flooding, the product will not go done as AWS will automatically redirect the traffic for your instances to another AZ in the region.
+That way, even if something disastrous happens to one AZ, such as a natural disaster like flooding, the product will not go down as AWS will automatically redirect the traffic for your instances to another AZ in the region.

-Apps can even be deployed into mulitple regions.
-That way, if the Ireland region for AWS goes down, it can still serve the users from London.
+Apps can even be deployed in mulitple regions.
+That way, if the Ireland region for AWS goes down, it can still serve the users by using the London region.
 However, as you use more regions, the costs will become greater so the business will have to carry out a cost-benefit analysis.

 * Accessibility

 Cloud computing ensures details such as a low latency can easily be achieved.
 For example, if the end user is based in Australia, the region you use could also be in Australia to improve their experience with the product.
 (SIDE NOTE: CDN - Contact delivery network.
 Helps latency/response time if the servers from the users are very far away.)

-## Set up an EC2 server

-> 1. Select location Ireland

-> 2. Click EC2.

-> 3. Select free tier.

-> 4. Pick t2 micro.

-> 5. Choose Ubuntu 18.

-> 6. Set network to default

-> 7. Set subnet to devops 1a.

-> 8. Auto assign public ip - enable